 What wildlife can you see?

-Commonly seen are fishing bats, three-toed sloths, iguanas, basilisk lizards, poison dart frogs, alligators, Howler and white-faced spider monkeys, river otters, peccaries, and tapirs.
-Caiman and manatees live in the waterways and on the beach you can find Leatherback and Green sea turtles.
+Commonly seen are three-fingered sloths, iguanas, basilisk lizards, Howler and white-faced spider monkeys.
+You may also have a chance to see river otters and peccaries.
+Tapirs are not seen very often.
+Caiman and manatees live in the waterways and on the beach you can might have a chance to see nesting Leatherback and Green sea turtles.

 The best time to go